Skip to content

 ];

-// Create a message list that we'll append to over time
+// Create the message list; we'll append messages to it over time

 let input: OpenAI.Chat.Completions.ChatCompletionMessageParam[] = [